CodingNoob234/ml-rest-poc/README.md

 ## Running in Docker
 The application can also be run in a container by ``` docker compose up --build ```.

-## Running in Minikube kubernetes cluster
+## Running in Kubernetes Cluster
 To mimic the Azure environment as much as possible, the application can be run in a locally managed kubernetes cluster as well.
 To do so, a list of commands need to be executed from the root of the project.
 - ``` docker build -t ml-api-poc-image:latest . ```
 - ``` kubectl apply -f namespace.yaml ```
 - ``` kubectl apply -f deployment.yaml ```
 - ``` kubectl apply -f service.yaml ```

-- ``` kubectl apply -f ingress.yaml ```
+## Logging & Monitoring
+The kubernetes applications also contain config files for filebeat, elasticsearch and

 ## Test Call to API
-Through all the above methods, the API is reachable for POST requests at http(s)://localhost:31738/api/prediction.
+Through all the above methods, the API is reachable for POST requests at http(s)://localhost:31738/api/prediction (port 8000 for local and docker).
 The test2.ipynb notebook contains an example call to the ML api.
 This should work independent of how the application is build (local, docker, kubernetes).

 # Creating Self-Signed Certificates
 For creating self signed certificates to enable one-way SSL communcation, execute the following commands: